IyarLin/R-advantages-over-python/README.md

 1. When calling functions you get documentation of arguments on the go, both overview and detailed in pop-up windows
-2. Used arguments don’t show up in the autocompletion (after setting x it doesn’t show up again)
+2. Used arguments don’t show up in the auto-completion (after setting x it doesn’t show up again)
 3. When calling functions in a dplyr chain you have the data frame variables listed and autocompleted (thanks to data masking)

-In contrast see below the autocompletion results for pandas DataFrame in jupyter notebooks:
+In contrast see below the auto-completion results for pandas DataFrame in jupyter notebooks:

 ![Jupyter notebook autocompletion for padnas DataFrame](stuff/jupyter_autocompletion.png) We can see you get a long